dimdenGD/ultimate-express/README.md

 3. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
 Reading body makes server about 10k req/sec slower.

 4. By default, µExpress creates 1 worker thread for reading files (or 0 if your CPU has only 1 core).
 You can change this number by setting `fsThreads` to a different number in `express()`, or set to 0 to disable thread pool for file reading (`express({ fsThreads: 0 })`).
 Threads are shared between all express() instances, with largest fsThreads number being used.
-Creating a lot of threads will not necessarily improve performance.
+Using more threads will not necessarily improve performance.

 ## Compatibility